 Design the cities of tomorrow

 Learn the skill of City Planning in one of the fastest growing cities in Australia, the Gold Coast.
-Our Master of City Planning produces practice-oriented city planners and urban designers with the capacity to play a leading role in shaping sustainable cities and regions.
+Our Master of City Planning (Professional) produces practice-oriented city planners and urban designers with the capacity to play a leading role in shaping sustainable cities and regions.
 This program equips students for rewarding professional work in private consultancies and the public sector both in Australia and overseas.

-By studying the Master of City Planning you will engage in real world projects informed by industry professionals and stakeholders.
+By studying the Master of City Planning (Professional) you will engage in real world projects informed by industry professionals and stakeholders.
 You will engage in realistic experiential learning through our practical studio project-based approach.
-Our Master of City Planning is actively engaged with industry partners and underpinned by strong interdisciplinary links with allied academic programs in Property, Project Management and Architecture.
+Our Master of City Planning (Professional) is actively engaged with industry partners and underpinned by strong interdisciplinary links with allied academic programs in Property, Project Management and Architecture.

 Graduates of this program will have the knowledge, skills and adaptability to address the current and emerging urban and environmental challenges of city regions, the dominant settlement form in this ‘urban century’.

-The Master of City Planning is delivered in intensive mode.
+The Master of City Planning (Professional) is delivered in intensive mode.
 Intensive mode delivery is a compact and time efficient way to complete a postgraduate qualification with minimal impact on professional and personal lifestyles.
 Each subject is delivered over three-day sessions.
 Each intensive subject provides 42 hours of combined lectures, discussion groups, case studies and workshops during contact hours.
 International students are required to be on campus every week.

-This intensive mode delivery allows you to complete your Master of City Planning in just 16 months.
+This intensive mode delivery allows you to complete your Master of City Planning (Professional) in just 16 months.
 Students seeking a longer period of study may opt to enrol in the Master of City Planning (Professional), which takes a total of 92 weeks.

 - Intensive mode delivery